LoudLift is the first self-operated recording booth in Italy

 RECORDING INSIDE LOUDLIFT

-LoudLift is open every day from 10am to midnight.
+LoudLift is open from Monday to Friday from 11am 4pm.

 B9- MANIFATTURA TABACCHI